kolkhis/tech-notes/linux/bash/cli_arguments.md

 arguments (e.g., `-s STRING`), but this is a minimal way to do it.

-## Flags that take a value
+## Options that take a value

-If you have a flag that takes a value, use the `shift` command to get the value:
+If you have a flag/option that takes a value, use the `shift` command to get the value:

 ```bash
     case $1 in
         -i|--input-file)